lepture/python-livereload/README.rst

 The new livereload server is designed for developers.
 It can power a wsgi application now::

-    from livereload.server import Server
-    from livereload.task import Task
+    from livereload import Server, Task
     from livereload.compiler import shell

     Task.add('public/*.less', shell('make static'))